gwsmedia/YASCL/README.md

 default: `false`
 Whether the carousel loops or not.
 If set to false, the carousel will hide the relevant arrow button once the end of beginning of the slider is reached.

+**slideToEdge**
+default: `false`
+Whether the slider will slide to the closest edge of the next item or not.
+If _false_, the left edge of the next item will align with the left edge of the slider.
+If _true_, the behaviour will remain the same when moving left, but when moving right the right edge of the next item will align with the right edge of the slider.

 **arrowSelector**
 This will define arrows that can be used to control the slider.
 It should be a CSS class that the left and right arrows share.
 The right arrow should also have the class `right`.